Tina-otoge/urxvt-matcher-linelimit/README.md

 `rowLimit`

-This will prevent the matcher plugin from checking a line for URLs if the line is longer than the value defined in `lengthLimit` or if it is too higher than `rowLimit` in buffer.
+This will prevent the matcher plugin from checking a line for URLs if the line is longer than the value defined in `lengthLimit` or if it is higher than `rowLimit` in buffer.

 ## Example